In the Beginning

-By 1920 the demand for Wardynski Polish Sausage had grown from the local neighborhood into the surrounding areas.
-The shop was enlarged; sausage had become a full time venture.
-The employees are pictured stuffing and hanging the original style sausage.
+By 1920, the demand for Wardynski Polish Sausage had grown from the local neighborhood into the surrounding areas.
+The shop was enlarged and sausage became a full time venture.
+In the photo below, the employees are pictured hanging the original style sausage.

 The once quaint butcher shop grew into a full service one by the 1930’s.
 Decorated for the holidays and fully staffed, it was ready to serve the multitude of customers which regularly formed a line down Peckham Street.

 By 1937, all of Western New York sought Wardynski’s famous Polish Sausage, bologna, hot dogs, kiszka, and head cheeses.
 Frank put another addition onto the building that doubled the size of the plant and added a fleet of delivery trucks to keep up with demand.

 In 1945, Frank’s older son, Raymond, returned from serving in the European theater of operations in WWII and took over managing the business.
 He became President in the early 1950s, and worked at the plant into his late 80s.
 Edmund, the younger son who served in the Pacific, also returned to help in the business.